 A dear friend was also in town.
 She had invited me to meet her at her parents’ home.
 We shared many adventures and made many memories at her childhood home.
 I was thrilled to once again enjoy the hospitality of the rancher and his wife.

 As with many small towns, families settle for generations.
 I knew many of my classmates from as early as our kindergarten year.
 Relationships were often very close, but even if seasons of distance fall upon a friendship, there remains a bond.
 A childhood of memories.

 Although I greatly enjoyed the visit, I was initially saddened to see the rancher had aged.
 Through my child eyes he was a statue of strength.
 A symbol of hard work.
 His quiet smile hadn’t changed.
 I laughed hard when he became animated over memories of my childhood antics.
 I don’t recall him ever saying much, but he always laughed and shook his head in amusement.
 As we continued to reminisce with his wife, the rancher wordlessly got up and went back out to his work.
 I silently prayed my hopes he would always be able to rise and work.

-As I walked the rows, I was struck at seeing names I recognized.
-A classmates father, a friends grandmother, the sweet couple that had often left a candy bar for me in their newspaper box.
+As I walked through the rows, I was struck by seeing names I recognized.
+A classmate’s father, a friend’s grandmother, and the sweet couple that had often left a candy bar for me in their newspaper box.
 I was flooded with memories.

 Walking around the little cemetery, where family names went on for generations, I watched my children.
 I wished their world had a stronger sense of community.
 I wished their world was more simple and still.
 I want them to catch water skippers in a little creek and make amazing memories with lifelong childhood friends.